 Every week, we give our readers a glimpse inside the mindset of a guy's brain on weddings with the help of the hilarious and smart editors at The Plunge.
-For their latest installment, they've outlined how to write your own vows without going overboard.
+For their latest installment, they've outlined how to write your own vows without making a serious misstep.

 At The Plunge, we do our best to debunk longstanding, false assumptions about guys' roles in wedding planning.
-However, we also do our best to be completely honest with you, and sometimes your assumptions are very much on point.
-We all know the old saying about what happens when you assume, but you know what else makes an ass out of you and me — specifically me?
-Writing our own vows.
+However, we also do our best to be completely transparent with you, and sometimes your assumptions are very much on point.

 It's not that we don't want to profess our undying love for you.
-We just believe certain things — dental surgery, skydiving instruction, vow writing — are best left to the experts.
-Our preference will always be to let the officiant do his job.
-If, however, your preference is to personalize, then expect the following from your man (and tell him we said, "Godspeed") .
+We just believe certain things—dental surgery, skydiving instruction, writing our own vows—are best left to the experts.
+Our preference will always be to let the officiant do his or her job.
+If, however, your preference is to personalize, then expect the following from your man (and tell him we said, "Godspeed").

-It seems romantic to surprise each other at the wedding ceremony until your groom announces he hasn't been this happy since the Giants won the Super Bowl.
+It may sound romantic to surprise each other at the wedding ceremony until your groom announces he hasn't been this happy since the Giants won the Super Bowl.
 To avoid this, discuss the basics of what you plan to say beforehand.
 A few lines or a few paragraphs?
 Formal or casual?
 Personal anecdotes?
-Favorite song lyrics?
-(Please, no favorite song lyrics.)
-It'll kill the mystery a little but you'll both be better off.
+Favorite song lyrics (please, no favorite song lyrics)?
+It'll kill the mystery a little but—trust us—you'll both be better off.

 No 10-Dollar Words

 We trade emails all day with managers who cram as much superfluous business jargon into their sentences as humanly possible, and all it does is remind everyone how little is actually getting done.
-(Yes, we realize the irony of using the words "superfluous" and "jargon" in the aforementioned sentence.
-"Aforementioned," damn it!
-Let's move on.)
 Cluttered, ugly sentences don't work in emails and the same goes for our vows.
-Expect to hear only words we'd actually use in conversation.
+Expect to only hear words we'd actually use in conversation.

 No Note Cards